ARMv8 Shellcodes from 'A' to 'Z': Preliminaries

 { \ttfamily

 }

-Bits 0 to 4 encode the reference number of a 64-bit register \texttt{Xt}.
-Bits 5 to 23 encode the immediate value \texttt{imm19}, which is a relative offset counted in words (a single word is 32-bit long).
+Bits 0 to 4 encode the reference number of the 64-bit register \texttt{Xt}.
+Bits 5 to 23 encode the load relative offset counted in words, encoded as the immediate value \texttt{imm19}.

-An interesting feature is that immediate values and registers often follow each other in instructions, as is the case here for \texttt{imm19} and \texttt{Xt}.
+An interesting feature is that immediate values and registers often follow each other in instructions, as shown above with \texttt{imm19} and \texttt{Xt}.
 This is a real advantage for creating alphanumeric shellcodes, as it indicates that instructions who share a prefix are probably related.
 For instance \texttt{000X} and \texttt{100X} turn out to decode respectively into

 and

 Thus it is relatively easy to modify the operands of an existing instruction.